 How do we get around this?
 Are we trapped forever with blades that get dull before we even use them?

 The easy answer is no; there are 2 easy ways to get around this pesky phenomenon.
 Firstly, keep your fresh blades in a spot away from the moisture and humidity of the bathroom.
-I've taken to keeping mine in a Ziploc bag in the closet near the bathroom.
-I've noticed quickly that the fresh blades seem sharper and in better overall condition since starting.
+Some blades, like my favourite Astra's come individually wrapped in protective paper, so this can definitely help reduce moisture on the blades.
+You can also keep the blades in a sealed bag, away from the steam of the shower.

 The other thing we can do is to thoroughly dry the razor once we finish shaving, or keep it in a cup of oil on the counter.
 Baby oil (or any other type of oil) is hydrophobic, meaning that it will drive out any water that may be trapped against the blade, keeping your razor corrosion-free and sharp.